natnicha143/2810ICT-/README.md

 - Dictionary reads in all words
 - Invalid input is handled
 - Integration tests, test multiple combinations of inputs for correct solution lengths
+- Check that input words are case insensitive